 Pollinator deception is rampant in the plant world.
 There are serious advantages in tricking your pollinators into thinking they are getting a reward without actually providing one.
 We have discussed sexual deception in the past ( ), as well as a case of food deception but a recent discovery has shed light on a new form of food deception in the flowering plant world.
 It is a strategy that has evolved in a distant relative of the milkweeds and it involves smelling like a dying bee.

-The researchers noticed these flies were frequent visitors of C. sandersonii flowers so they decided to take a closer look at the chemicals responsible for floral scent.
-Chemical analyses revealed that the compounds released by the flowers were surprisingly similar to those released by a dying honey bee.
+Researchers noticed these flies were frequent visitors of C. sandersonii flowers so they decided to take a closer look at the chemicals responsible for floral scent.
+Their analyses revealed that the compounds released by the flowers were surprisingly similar to those released by a dying honey bee.
 In fact, roughly 60% of these compounds were an exact match.
-What's more, the team hopes that they will discover even more unique forms of food mimicry within this genus.
+Thanks to this discovery, the team hopes that closer inspection of similar flowers will reveal even more unique forms of food mimicry within this genus.

 Further Reading: